top of page

 Quote: "The most dependable and predictable way to generate wealth is direct marketing."

-Kennedy’s direct response marketing philosophy focuses on getting measurable results through highly targeted messaging.
+Kennedy’s direct response marketing philosophy emphasizes measurable results through highly targeted messaging.

 Strategy: